 There’s a telltale void, when a story doesn’t ring true.
 My voice was buried beneath all those rules.
 I’ve chosen to enjoy the mystery of words.

 It’s an ongoing practice—becoming aware of agreements—choosing only the guidance that serves.
 In art and real life.

 Are you ready to hear—and know—your true voice?

 I still read and listen on many levels.
 I’ll shine a light for you.

-I highly recommend working with her if you're at a crossroads.
+I highly recommend working with Amy if you're at a crossroads.

 Amy is the Real Deal.